Proper motion

-Proper motion is the astrometric measure of the observed changes in the apparent places of stars or other celestial objects in the sky, as seen from the center of mass of the Solar System, compared to the abstract background of the more distant stars.
+Proper motion is the angular speed of a celestial object, such as a star, as it moves across the sky.
+It is an astrometric measure, giving an object's change in angular position over time relative to the center of mass of the Solar System.
+This parameter is measured relative to the distant stars or a stable reference such as the International Celestial Reference Frame (ICRF).
+Patterns in proper motion reveal larger structures like stellar streams, the general rotation of the Milky Way disk, and the random motions of stars in the Galactic halo.

 The components for proper motion in the equatorial coordinate system (of a given epoch, often J2000.0) are given in the direction of right ascension (μα) and of declination (μδ).
 Their combined value is computed as the total proper motion (μ).
 It has dimensions of angle per time, typically arcseconds per year or milliarcseconds per year.

-Knowledge of the proper motion, distance, and radial velocity allows calculations of an object's motion from our star system's frame of reference and its motion from the galactic frame of reference – that is motion in respect to the Sun, and by coordinate transformation, that in respect to the Milky Way.
+Knowledge of the proper motion, distance, and radial velocity allows calculations of an object's motion from the Solar System's frame of reference and its motion from the galactic frame of reference – that is motion in respect to the Sun, and by coordinate transformation, that in respect to the Milky Way.